SEO vs. AEO vs. GEO: Definitions, Key Differences, and Why They All Matter

 An open dictionary showing detailed page spreads with dense, small print and visible thumb tabs along the side for navigation

 TL;DR: SEO is focused on ranking (first) in search engine results.
 AEO structures content to be surfaced as direct, spoken, or written answers in AI Overviews and voice assistants.
-GEO ensures content can be understood, cited, and incorporated into responses of generative AI systems and LLMs.
+GEO ensures content can be understood, cited, and incorporated into responses of generative AI systems LLMs, and AI Agents.
 All three strategies are important for brand visibility because the future of search is hybrid — and changing almost every day.

 Search isn’t what it used to be.
 AI tools, voice assistants, and new search engines are changing how, where, and when customers seek out answers.
 Now, marketers are learning how to adapt their brand and local SEO strategies while also creating content for two more disciplines: Answer Engine Optimization (AEO) and Generative Engine Optimization (GEO).